Enselic/git-repo-language-trends/README.md

 You can of course also clone this repo and then simply `cargo build` it if you have Rust and Cargo installed on your system.

 # Performance
-This program is very fast.
-It counts ~5 000 000 lines / second on a high-end 2018 laptop.
+This program is fast.
+It counts ~5 000 000 lines / second on a high-end 2018
+laptop on a large repository (with `--disable-progress-bar`).
+(For smaller repositories, the number is lower.)

 This is because the inner loop uses the Rust `libgit2` [bindings](https://github.com/rust-lang/git2-rs).
 A regular shell script on a